2011 America the Beautiful Glacier NP Silver 5 oz

 This caused many problems, the first attempts to produce these coins were failures, as the coin was too thin and when the lettering around the edge was struck the coins folded over.
 By the time the Mint had solved the technical problems the coins could not be distributed until late in 2010.

-Flat Rate Shipping- only $7.95 (for most products) and shipped by the next business day 99% of the time.
+Shipping- starting at only $5.95 (for most products) and shipped by the next business day 99% of the time.

 If you want to buy at the Check/MO (Cash)